2021 Audi A3 sedan debuts bold new look, mild-hybrid option

 Mild-hybrid assist

-But, while that 35 TFSI is certainly interesting, I expect that North Americans will likely get some version of the 2.0-liter turbo-four that the current A3 40 and 45 TFSI use, matching at least the current 184 to 228 horsepower range.
-Whether or not it will feature the new 48-volt electric assist is another unknown.
+But, while that 35 TFSI is certainly interesting, I expect that North Americans will likely get some version of the 2.0-liter turbo-four that the current A3 40 and 45 TFSI use, matching at least the current 184-to-228 hp range.
+My sources suggest that the 48-volt mild-hybrid will come to the US and Canada, but its exact capabilities remain to be determined.

+Expect to learn about US pricing and specs a bit further down the line as Audi continues to trickle out the details approaching the North American launch in early 2021.
+At the moment, it's unclear whether our models will be 2021 models -- it's possible they could carry a 2022 designation when they arrive.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.